 "Problems cannot be solved at the same level of awareness that created them." – Albert Einstein

-It’s about two weeks old, but this bit of news from Slidell just came across my email today.
+It’s about two weeks old, but a bit of news from New Orleans just came across my email today.
+Almost 65,000 homes were simply abandoned by their owners after Katrina.
+Somewhere between 25,000 and 30,000 will ultimately remain vacant and will be blighted by the city.

 My home is NOT one of those being condemned.
 We got in fairly quickly to salvage, and through the good graces and much appreciated (although we probably don’t express it enough) help of our friend, Elaine (better known to a lot of you as Tegan), managed to get the tree off the roof, a blue roof over the resulting hole, and the house gutted and de-funked.
 We sold the shell of what remained (in fact, it sold in seven days on the market), and moved on with our lives.